coderchrisdean/layered-taco/password-validator.md

 The third bracket expression `[@$!%*?&]` is used to match any of the special characters.

 The fourth bracket expression `[A-Za-z\d@$!%*?&]` is used to match any uppercase or lowercase letter, any digit, or any of the special characters.

-### Greedy and Lazy Match

-There are no greedy or lazy matches in "Password Validator".

-### Boundaries

-There are no boundaries in "Password Validator".

-### Back-references

 ### Look-ahead and Look-behind